 Jackson was a humanitarian, setting a record for a celepity with the most endorsements/patronages of charities – being a major contributor to 39 in total.

 Even after death, Michael Jackson is successful.
 In fact, Forbes lists him as a the highest-earning celebrity who is no longer alive – his estate made $140 million in the last year to earn him the spot, which he has earned for the past five years in a row.
-When you subscribe to one of these Comcast Internet Plans you can watch all kinds of media with this great entertainer.
+When you sign up for an AT&T U-verse Packages you can watch all kinds of media with this great entertainer.